Motograph News Bulletin: Replacement

 The Motograph was eventually replaced by a new display in 1997, utilizing 227,200 amber LEDs.
-The headlines are currently sourced from The Wall Street Journal.
+The headlines were sourced from The Wall Street Journal.

+In 2019, as part of new renovations, the 1997 display was removed, being replaced in 2025 by a newer, multicolored display, with a 324-foot wrap-around display, and a resolution of 100 × 8,220 pixels.

 Technical aspects

 Exterior display

 The display wrapped around the 3rd floor of the building.
 It was made up of 14,800 incandescent bulbs distributed in a rectangular frame 368 ft long and 5 ft tall.
 Each of the letters displayed consisted of a matrix 12 bulbs vertically and 7 bulbs horizontally.
 All of these bulbs were connected by vast amount of wiring to the device which allowed the letters to be displayed.

 Composition of headlines

 In order to compose a headline, an operator would place thin metal plates 19 by 7.6 cm with the letters making up the headlines in relief onto a frame.
-The frame would move along a conveyor belt to a field of brushes each connected to individual lightbulbs.
-This would cause the lightbulbs to flash in a manner making up the individual letters, thus displaying the headline.
+The frame would move along a conveyor belt to a field of brushes, each connected to individual light bulbs.
+This would cause the light bulbs to flash in a manner making up the individual letters, thus displaying the headline.